Oklahoma attorney general sues distributors of opioids

 OKLAHOMA CITY (AP) — Oklahoma Attorney General Mike Hunter on Monday brought a lawsuit against three distributors of opioids after winning a lawsuit against one drug manufacturer and reaching pretrial settlements in other cases.

-Hunter filed the lawsuit in Cleveland County District Court against Cardinal Health, McKesson Corp. and AmerisourceBergen Corp.
+Hunter filed the lawsuit in Cleveland County District Court against Cardinal Health Inc., McKesson Corp. and AmerisourceBergen Corp.

 “Oklahoma is in crisis. … The source of this crisis is the flood of prescription opioids that has inundated Oklahoma for the past two decades,” the lawsuit says.
 “It is a man-made crisis.
 It was brought into being by the pharmaceutical industry.”